a-soll/cpp_benchmarker/README.md

 ---

 ## BYOF (bring your own functions)
 Right now, the tool only runs functions that are totally provided by you.
-Your functions must conform to a `test`, which just means you're providing a function that returns its operation time as an `int64_t`.
+Your functions must conform to a `test`, which just means you're just providing a function that returns its operation time as an `int64_t`.

 The  reason you must measure the time of the operation in your own function is to eliminate any added latency from the function call itself.
 Function calls, unless truly inlined, can add latency and reduce the accuracy of the results.